mortenaa/kotlin-workshop/slides.md

 ---

 ## object / singleton
-- Can inherit classes
-- Can implement interfaces
 - No constructor
+- No private constructor and hassle
+- Replaces static utility classes in Java

 ```kotlin
 object Utilities {